Time (in)consistency of multistage distributionally robust inventory models with moment constraints

 It follows from Observation \ref{singletonian} that $\cM_1$ consists of the single probability measure $Q_1$ such that $Q_1(1) = Q_1(3) = \frac{1}{2}$.
 It follows from Theorem\ \ref{Scarfold} and a straightforward calculation that

-Combining the above with Theorem \ref{isbsest}, we conclude that the base-stock policy $\pi$ such that $x_1(y) = \max\{3,y\}$, and $x_2(y) = \max\{10,y\}$ for all $y \in \bbr$, is optimal for both the multistage-static and multistage-dynamic problems, which have common optimal value 2. $\Halmos$ \endproof We now prove that the multistage-static problem is not strongly time consistent.
+Combining the above with Theorem \ref{isbsest}, we conclude that the base-stock policy $\pi$ such that $x_1(y) = \max\{3,y\}$, and $x_2(y) = \max\{10,y\}$ for all $y \in \bbr$, is optimal for both the multistage-static formulation and robust-w.p.1-optimal for the distributionally robust DP formulation, which have common optimal value 2. $\Halmos$ \endproof We now prove that the multistage-static problem is not strongly time consistent.
 In particular, consider the policy $\pi' = (x'_1,x'_2)$ such that

 \begin{lemma} The policy $\pi' \in \Pi_s^{opt}$, but $\pi' \notin \Pi_d^{opt}$.
-Consequently, the multistage-static problem is not strongly time consistent. \end{lemma} \proof{Proof} We first show that $\pi' \in \Pi_s^{opt}$.
+Consequently, the multistage-static problem is not strongly time consistent. \end{lemma} \proof{Proof : } We first show that $\pi' \in \Pi_s^{opt}$.
 It follows from a straightforward calculation that the cost of $\pi'$ under the multistage-static formulation equals